Applications for Fall 2020 are now closed.

 Our preference is that your recommenders be faculty who have taught you or writers familiar with your work, as these are likely to be most useful to us.
 But we understand that for those who have been out of school for some time, and those who have not participated in writing workshops or conferences, this may be impossible.
 You will not be penalized for this, but we do ask that you choose your recommenders carefully from among the options you do have--those who have had the opportunity to work with you or supervise your work, for example.
 We can accept letters from Interfolio; however, they must come in through our online application system.
 Instructions for requesting this from Interfolio can be found on their website under Confidential Letter Uploads to Online Application Systems.

 *A note about GPA and the GRE:

-While our program recognizes that a low GPA does not necessary correlate to the quality of one's creative writing work, Ohio State's Graduate School requires a GPA of at least 3.0 for admittance.
+While our program recognizes that a low GPA does not necessarily correlate to the quality of one's creative writing work, Ohio State's Graduate School requires a GPA of at least 3.0 for admittance.
 In rare cases, this requirement can be waived upon the submission of a petition to the Graduate School by the MFA faculty admissions committee.
-If, however, one's GPA is below 3.0, the Graduate School will require a GRE score to strengthen the application and demonstrate the potential for academic success.